postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 You'll often hear in PostGIS lingo, the term **raster tile** and **raster** used somewhat interchangeably.
 A raster tile really corresponds to a particular raster in a raster column which is a subset of a bigger raster, such as this NYC dem data we just loaded.
-This is because when rasters are loaded into PostGIS from big raster files, they are often chopped up into many many rows to make them manageable.
-Rasters are sadly limited by the 1GB PostgreSQL `TOAST <https://www.postgresql.org/docs/current/storage-toast.html>`_ limit and also the slow process of detoasting and so we need to chop up our raster data.
+This is because when rasters are loaded into PostGIS from big raster files, they chopped into many rows to make them manageable.
+Each raster in each row then is a part of a bigger raster.
+Each tile covers same size area denoted by the blocksize you specified.
+Rasters are sadly limited by the 1GB PostgreSQL `TOAST <https://www.postgresql.org/docs/current/storage-toast.html>`_ limit and also the slow process of detoasting and so we need to chop up in order to achieve decent performance or to even store them.

 Viewing Rasters in Browser
 ------------------------------